 }

+When you visit the ‘/payment’ route you will see a form with built-in UI elements for the card.
 Stripe is providing different kinds of UI elements for building a checkout form with credit card details.
-Read more about it on their documentation.
+Read more about it in their documentation.

 Stripe Payment Gateway Integration in Laravel

-We all set with the required configuration.
+We set all required configurations.
 Now we can go ahead and integrate the Stripe payment gateway in Laravel.
 Run the command below to install the Omnipay library in your project.

 composer require league/omnipay omnipay/stripe